-When to Get Tested for STIs
+When Should I Get Tested for STIs?

 While using barriers such as condoms and dental dams to prevent sexual infection is recommended, they aren’t 100% effective.
 Incorporating testing into your sexual health plan is part of staying safe and preventing complications.
 So, when should testing occur?

 Chlamydia and gonorrhea are the most common sexual infections in younger people.
 Both infections are usually asymptomatic and therefore give no indication that you require treatment.
 If you’re 25 or younger, and sexually active, you should have annual STI screening at minimum.

 If you’re engaged in sexual activity with multiple partners, it’s important to get screened for STIs regularly.
 This means more than once a year.
 Casual sex requires using condoms and dental dams to prevent infection.
 But, some STIs are transmissible even with barrier use, so screening is still necessary even with perfect use.